nicofretti/DataGenFlow/docs/how_to_use.md

 2. **Generate**: Run pipelines on seed data to produce records
 3. **Review**: Validate, edit, and export results

+## Quick Start with Templates

+DataGenFlow includes pre-configured templates for common tasks.
+See [Pipeline Templates](templates.md) for:
+- **JSON Extraction** - Extract structured information from text
+- **Text Classification** - Classify text into categories with confidence scores
+- **Q&A Generation** - Generate question-answer pairs from content

+Templates use simplified seeds with just a `content` field in metadata.

 ## Prerequisites

 - LLM endpoint configured (Ollama, OpenAI, etc.)